 Content or a Project Manager

-One freelance side hustle that I love because I've worked in it before is as a content or a project manager.
-Their job is to set together the strategy for implementing content across a broad variety of channels.
+One freelance side hustle that I love because I’ve worked in it before is as a content or a project manager.
+Their job is to put together the strategy for implementing content across a broad variety of channels.
 This can even include recruiting, hiring and managing freelancers as well.
 This is very popular with those companies that leverage blogs and similar tools to promote their content.
 If you are thinking about becoming a project manager, you should be organized and enjoy working with others to make this your choice of freelance side hustles.

 If you love listening to audio and translating that into text, a transcriptionist might be a great way for you to break in as a freelance side hustle.
 Simply put, transcriptionists listen to recorded audio or video and type it out into written form.
 Many of them charge between $25 and $35 an hour.
 I have worked with a transcriptionist and transcription tools for years and it’s been very helpful for speeding up my process!